 Along with multiple solo and collaborative engagements, Kenneth’s dedication to flute pedagogy is a staple in his musical career.
 Kenneth currently holds the Flute Teaching Assistantship at Bowling Green State University and has given masterclasses/recitals at many universities including the University of Akron, University of Northern Colorado, University of South Carolina, Connecticut College, Staffordshire University (United Kingdom), University of South Florida, Ball State University, Texas A&M University-Commerce, Georgia State University, along with many others.

-As a specialist in contemporary music, Kenneth has collaborated with some of the worlds leading musicians including Claire Chase, Steven Schick, the International Contemporary Ensemble, Christian Wolff, Kate Soper, Jan Williams, members of the JACK Quartet, Tony Arnold, and many others.
+A specialist in contemporary music, Kenneth has championed the works of Pulitzer Prize winner Du Yun, Marcos Balter, Dennis Sullivan, and has collaborated with some of the worlds leading musicians including Claire Chase, Steven Schick, the International Contemporary Ensemble, Christian Wolff, Kate Soper, Jan Williams, members of the JACK Quartet, Tony Arnold, and many others.
 He was recently a guest performer at the Noisefloor Festival 2017 in the United Kingdom, the Toronto International Electroacoustic Symposium, and has held residencies at the Banff Centre for Arts and Creativity, New Music on the Point and the Atlantic Music Festival.
 Kenneth has commissioned and premiered over twenty-five new works for solo flute and chamber ensembles over the last six years, including the music of David Clay Mettens, Nathaniel Haering, and the premiere performance of Ned McGowan’s Torrent at the 2012 National Flute Association Convention in Las Vegas, Nevada.
 In August 2019, Kenneth will premiere three new compositions by Baljinder Sekhon, Osnat Netzer and Bob Morris at the John F. Kennedy Center for the Performing Arts in Washington D.C. with saxophonist Doug O’Connor.

 Kenneth is currently pursuing a Doctor of Musical Arts degree in Contemporary Music with a specialization in Flute at Bowling Green State University and is a graduate of the University of Cincinnati College-Conservatory of Music and the University of South Carolina.
 A former Performing Artist for Miyazawa Flutes (USA/Japan), Kenneth now performs on a custom handmade 9k Gold Yamaha-977.
 In 2018-2019, Kenneth has performances and teaching engagements scheduled throughout Texas, Ohio, Florida, Italy, Tennessee, South Carolina, and California.